February 1, June 2, October 2

 It is natural to want to change things, to avoid things, so as not to suffer; it is even at times important and necessary that we do so.
 Generally, we would prefer to avoid the experience.
 However, there are times when avoidance is not in the best interests of community life, nor in the best interests of our growth.
 Together, in honesty and fragile love, we can learn to discern the flavour of our suffering and how best to approach it.
 We do not do this alone.

 Growing humility gives us growing space to engage suffering creatively.
 In time, the humble see challenging circumstances as ways to be, primarily, creative.
 There is more that the creative Spirit can do with a humble heart – often in ways hidden and ordinary, ways that have the preservation of relationship uppermost in mind.
 Good community leadership can be creative in this way.

 At the heart of suffering is a divine compassion that longs to show us to ourselves.
 This can only be done if we are humble enough.
-Thus humility grows in The Rule’s creative response to suffering.
+Thus, humility grows in the rule’s creative response to suffering.
 And so, not even our suffering is in vain: it becomes a graced way into joy.
-Suffering’s transformation is compassion, for ourselves and, through us, for others.
-Joyous indeed.
+In suffering’s transformation there is compassion for us.